-Appendix A Surface Water Data Results 1998-2020 Appendix B Groundwater Data Results 2006-2020 Appendix C Biological Data Results 2008-2020 Appendix D Figure II-2 of Technical Advisory Report Appendix E Memorandum Nutrient Management Plan Baseline Water Quality Assessment Methods Appendix F Surface Water Sampling Standard Operating Procedures Appendix G Ground Water Sampling Standard Operating Procedures Appendix H Nutrient Management Plan Laboratory Results 2013-2020
+Appendix A Surface Water Data Results 1998-2022 Appendix B Groundwater Data Results 2006-2022 Appendix C Biological Data Results 2008-2022 Appendix D Figure II-2 of Technical Advisory Report Appendix E Memorandum Nutrient Management Plan Baseline Water Quality Assessment Methods Appendix F Surface Water Sampling Standard Operating Procedures Appendix G Ground Water Sampling Standard Operating Procedures Appendix H Nutrient Management Plan Laboratory Results 2013-2022

-Summary for 2020
+Summary for 2022

-The surface water and groundwater monitoring conducted in the Eel River Watershed does not indicate negative impact from the Wastewater Treatment Facility in 2020, nor prior.
-The Wastewater Plant had three major sewer line breaks in the system in 2015-2016 and to the maximum extent possible the discharge was pumped and remediated.
-One of the breaks was north of Camelot Park and as indicated in the data, well A15 had a slight increase in nitrogen values during the October 2016 sampling event as well as in 2017.
-However, as confirmed in 2018 the nitrogen values are on a downward trend.
-Well 7S which is south of A15 only showed an increase in the Spring of 2017 and otherwise was at average values and decreased in 2018.
+The surface water, groundwater and biological monitoring conducted in the Eel River Watershed do not indicate negative impacts from the groundwater discharge at Wastewater Treatment Facility in 2022, nor prior.

 The Inner/Outer Groundwater Monitoring Wells did not meet or exceed thresholds stated in the July 2001 Nutrient Management Plan Section 7.3.
 Well A8 located in the infiltration beds has shown an increase in phosphorus.
-This well is not conditioned by any permit requirements due to its location, however, it has been recommended that the other wells within and just outside of the infiltration beds be monitored for their phosphorus levels.
+This well is not conditioned by any permit requirements due to its location directly in the infiltration bed, however, it has been recommended that the other wells within and just outside of the infiltration beds be monitored for their phosphorus levels.
 As with previous years, the total nitrogen concentrations discharged into the infiltration basins are almost half the DEP permitted level of 10mg/L and minimal flow sent to the infiltration beds.
-The Town continues to collect surface water, groundwater and biological samples in accordance with the Nutrient Management Plan.
-As indicated in this report, the Town has secured a substantial amount of open space land which will assist in preventing further nutrient loading into the watershed.
-The surface water data does not indicate WWTF impact or environmental impacts.
+The NMP Wells did not meet or exceed any thresholds.